 Several different owners were involved in running the estate during the first thirty years of its operation, before an affiliate of RoundShield Partners took over in 2018 with a plan to develop another 18-hole course which would complement the existing highly ranked golf layout.
 Other non-golfing activities – such as an equestrian centre, swimming lake – were also introduced to keep members and their families occupied off the course.

-Gil Hanse was chosen to design his first golf project in continental Europe, using land to the west of the existing layout that had housed a 27-hole setup.
+Gil Hanse was chosen to design his first golf project in continental Europe, using land to the west of the existing layout that had housed a 36-hole set-up called Golf de Ganay.
 Some of the playing corridors from the former course have been integrated into the new design, albeit in a significantly widened format.
 Holes flow seamlessly from one to the next, with some of the tees an extension of the fairway cut next to the previous green.

 Great emphasis has been placed on the ground game and the ability to shape and control the ball along the playing surfaces on what is essentially a heathland-style layout that’s highlighted by large waste areas, formidable bunkering and captivating green complexes.
 Firm and fast playing conditions ensure it plays shorter than the official yardage might indicate.